Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 20th-ranked team ERA across all league pitching staffs (4.51).
+- The Mets have the 20th-ranked team ERA among all MLB pitching staffs (4.49).

-- Mets pitchers combine to rank 22nd in baseball in home runs allowed (153 total, 1.2 per game).
+- Mets pitchers combine to surrender 154 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The right-hander's last time out came on Sunday against the Atlanta Braves, when he went six innings, surrendering three earned runs while giving up four hits.
+- The righty last pitched on Monday against the Pittsburgh Pirates, when he went three innings, allowing two earned runs while giving up four hits.

-- The 30-year-old has a 3.30 ERA and 10.9 strikeouts per nine innings across 22 games this season, while allowing a batting average of .217 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.